ngiann/GaussianVariationalInference.jl/README.md

 ## What does the package do

+The package offer function `VI`.
+This function approximates the posterior parameter distribution with a Gaussian q(θ) = 𝜨(θ|μ,Σ) by minimizing the expected lower bound:

+∫ q(θ) log p(x,θ) dθ + ℋ[q]

+The above integral is approximated with a monte carlo average of S samples:

+1/S log p(x,θₛ) dθ + ℋ[q]

+Using the reparametrisation trick, we re-introduce the variational parameters that we need top optimise:

+1/S log p(x,μ + √Σ zₛ) dθ + ℋ[q]

+where √Σ is a matrix root of Σ (e.g. Cholesky "root") and zₛ∼𝜨(0,I).

+A difference to other expositions, as described in the [[paper]](https://arxiv.org/pdf/1906.04507.pdf), is the fact that instead of repeatedly drawing new samples zₛ at each iteration of the optimiser, here a large number of samples zₛ is drawn and kept fixed throughout the execution of the algorithm.
+This avoids the difficulties of working with a noisy gradient at the expense of risking overfitting to the samples zₛ that happen to be chosen.
+A mechanism for monitoring potential overfitting is described

 Recommended for problems with relatively few parameters, e.g. 2-20 parameters.

 ## How to use the package